dpukhkaiev/BRISE2/K8s/README.md

 [tutorial1](https://kubernetes.io/docs/tutorials/kubernetes-basics/) or
 [tutorial2](https://www.tecmint.com/install-kubernetes-cluster-on-centos-7/) to configure your own cluster.

-Having a functioning K8s cluster, use`brise.sh` with mode `k8s` to setup BRISE-related services (manually).
+Having a functioning K8s cluster, use`brise.sh` with mode `k8s` to set up BRISE-related services (manually).
 In all scenarios you would require at least the `event-service` and `mongo-db.`

 Under the hood, the script builds images for specified services, pushes them to the specified `docker-hub`